newdrake708233-prog/DarkGPT/README.md

 DarkGPT is a decoder only transformer (the same architecture behind ChatGPT, Claude, Gemini etc..)
 Every component is written by hand.
 It is not a remake of any existing model.

 **Architecture**
-- 3.6M parameters
+- 5.1M / 6.3M parameters (Depending on model)
-- 4 transformer blocks, 4 attention heads
+- 4 transformer blocks, 5 attention heads
 - 256 token context window

 ---